-If you are planning your next trip as a solo traveller, you may want to go on a solo walking holiday.
+If you plan your next trip as a solo traveller, you may want to go on a solo walking holiday.
 For many people who are not familiar with travelling alone, joining walking groups is indeed a great way to get started.

 Walking Group Tours for Solo Travellers

 How do you get started with walking trips?

 I think you should ask yourself why you want to join a tour in the first place.
 Walking completely alone and walking in a group tour is an entirely different activity with a different purpose.

 A guided walking group is safer, possibly more organised and gives you more peace of mind.
 Wheres walking completely by yourself implies a higher knowledge of the trail, the region and projects you into a completely different perspective.
 You will be alone all the time.

 There are tons of walking tours for active people.
 Usually, they target people’s age or interests, or genders.
 There are many tours for 40-50-year-old travellers geared towards the same fitness level and kind of benefits, pace and expectations.
 And there are women’s only tours too.

 The size of the group is also important.
 Joining a small group gives you a more intimate atmosphere.
 While it’s way easier to manage a small group, you are also likely to get to know all your tour mates, whereas a large group can get more complicated in many ways.
 I recommend walking holidays with a small group of 15 maximum to make the most of your walking adventure.

 If you are over 50 and love going on guided walking trips, joining a small group of like-minded single travellers may be a great idea.
 Many of the best tour companies offer multiple destinations with great walking itineraries, from local trails to overseas short breaks and multi-weeks walking holidays.

 If you like to join a small group run by locals and explore places that you wouldn’t get to know without the help of a local tour guide, choose a local company versus a big one.